dustypomerleau/tol/README.md

 ## A comfortable and accessible dark theme for Visual Studio Code

+---

+### A note on maintenance:

+I have moved on to using [Tol.nvim][] as my regular theme.
+I will gladly merge PRs to keep this repo working nicely for everyone, but I won't be actively maintaining it.

+---

 Tol is heavily influenced by my [Yarra Valley][] theme, but uses a more muted palette developed by [Paul Tol][] for clarity and color accessibility.

 Tol provides support for semantic highlighting and bracket colorization.